kekecoder/customer-reg-login/readme.md

 <p>
 In this project i was able to implement the following functionality as specify in the task given to me which includes :-
 - User Registeration
 - User Login
-- Authentication and Authoriza using session
+- Authentication and Authorization using session
 - Validating user credentials
 - Handling Errors
 - Showing registered user in a tabular form